Spencer Hardy – Project Lead

-Kent McFarland – Co-principal Investigator
+Kent McFarland – Co-lead

 A co-founder of the Vermont Center for Ecostudies, Kent is a conservation biologist, photographer, writer and naturalist.
 He has been on the State Advisory Group for Invertebrates for the Vermont Endangered Species Committee since 2002.
 He’s spearheaded the Vermont butterfly, bumble bee, and other Vermont Atlas of Life projects.
 Learn more on the VCE website.

-Mark Ferguson – Natural Heritage Zoologist
+Mark Ferguson – Natural Heritage Zoologist – Project Advisor

 Mark is a wildlife biologist with the Vermont Fish & Wildlife Department and serves as zoologist with the Department’s Natural Heritage Inventory.
 His work takes him into woods, fields, and waters in search of rare fish, amphibians, and invertebrates.
 He helps shape both state and Northeast regional efforts to conserve and restore vulnerable wildlife populations.